 Individuals can organize their work in personal workspaces and teams can collaborate in team workspaces.
 When you start Postman, you are already inside personal workspace as shown.

 You can create unlimited personal workspace which will be personal to your machine and can test any number of API.

 Share Collection through a link

 Second option is by creating a link and sending it to the people of your team.
 This link will be of Postman Cloud.
 So, your collection will be first uploaded to Postman cloud and then anyone can access it through that link.
-But, this feature is not recommended while working in a company sometimes because the Apis are personal and companies would not want them to be in other cloud which is not safe.
+But, this feature is not recommended while working in a company sometimes because the APIs are personal and companies would not want them to be in other clouds which is not safe.

 Export feature is used to export the collection as a whole by saving it to your computer and which can be later share with the team over the Email in a zip file.
 Or it can also be shared over a network sharing.

 Follow these steps to learn about exporting the collection.

 1.Click on export as shown in the above image.

 2.You will see two or three options (depending on your version of Postman).
 For this tutorial we are using Postman ver 6.0.10.
 We will choose the option Collection v2.1 and press Export.

 This will open the box to save the collection in JSON format on your computer wherever you want.
 Then this JSON file can be shared with your teammates by any means just like a file.